Habanero Extreme Scale Software Research Laboratory

 In addition to providing tools and resources for the HPC community, we also envision the broader impact of this research, including:

-• Using our research infrastructure as the basis for building reference implementations of future industry standards.
+- Adapting our research infrastructure towards building reference implementations for future industry standards.